Three Snazzy Commands to Enhance Your Vim Personality

 One of the things I like about Vim is that each Vim user I know has their own distinct style.
 Some have installed hundreds of plugins, committing to memory the keybindings of each.
 Some use insert mode the whole time and pretend they're in an ordinary text editor.
 Some know all the cool Visual mode commands like gCtrl-A. Some read the entire manual out loud recreationally.
 And I like using Ex commands.

 For those that don't know, an Ex command is a command starting with :, like :w or :qa.
 They're inherited from the historic editor that Vi replaced.
-If you have some time to kill, you can see all of them with :h holy-grail.
+If you have some time to kill, you can see all of them with :h :index.
 They're like a command line for Vim.
 In fact, you've probably already heard them referred to as Command-line mode.

 :t and :m

 Some of my favorite Ex commands, aside from the universal ones, are :copy and :move, or their short forms :t and :m, which, when given a range and an address, copy or move the range to the line after the address.
-If you aren't familiar with ranges, take a moment to read :h :range, which explains them better than I can.
+If you aren't familiar with ranges, take a moment to read :h cmdline-ranges, which explains them better than I can.

 :t is useful for single-use operations, where it is often less cumbersome than switching to Visual mode, selecting the lines you want to copy, yanking, and putting.
 Need to duplicate the previous two lines and the current line?
 Just do :-2,t..
 Way smoother than V2ky2jp.